transactix/transactix-be/README.md

 **Data Flow:**

 The client-side React application initiates communication with the backend Laravel API server through secure HTTP requests directed to the protected API endpoints.
 These requests typically include an authentication token to verify the identity of the user making the request.
-The Laravel backend diligently processes these incoming requests, performing necessary business logic and interacting with the PostgreSQL database to retrieve or persist data.
-This interaction with the database is facilitated through efficient SQL queries, likely leveraging Laravel's Eloquent ORM (Object-Relational Mapper) to streamline database interactions and enhance code maintainability.
+The Laravel backend diligently processes these incoming requests, performing necessary business logic and interacting with the Supabase database to retrieve or persist data.
+This interaction with the database is facilitated through Supabase's RESTful API and Laravel's database abstraction layer to streamline database interactions and enhance code maintainability.

 **User Management:**